aprestoes/loopcontrol/README.md

 You can also manually toggle LoopControl by right-clicking the video and selecting loop.

-Default Keybindings (targets the last video controller you interacted with):
+**Default Keybindings** (targets the last video controller you interacted with):
-Q - Set loop start
+- Q - Set loop start
-E - Set loop end
+- E - Set loop end
-R - Toggle loop
+- R - Toggle loop
-H - Hide controller
+- H - Hide controller

-**Development is focused primarily on Firefox.**
+**Extension is Chrome/Firefox cross-platform.**
+About the two manifest versions in ./manifests/: Using manifest v3 in Firefox doesn't properly ask users for the correct permissions (marking them as optional rather than mandatory).
+Therefore manifest v2 will be used for Firefox and v3 for Chrome/Chromium-based browsers.

+Use the following commands: `npm run prerpare:firefox` and `npm run prepare:chrome`

 ## Installation